 - 1.12.
 It is by no means clear which changes in policy by the National Executive motivate the proposed introduction of amendments to the SASA which would erode the previous policymaking powers of SGBs in terms of admission policy and language policy. - 1.13.
 There is no constitutional difference in terms of section 29(2)1 of the Constitution between public schools and public universities.
 In the latter case there is only a broad national ministerial language policy framework with the power to adopt a language policy vesting in the democratically elected council of a university.
 In this regard, the same powers exist through the SASA in its present form with a SGB having powers similar to those of an organ of state.
 Why should this change and be any different? - 1.14.
-AfriForum urges the Parliamentary Committee to carefully rethink the proposed amendments dealt with infra and rather to focus on ways and means through which less state control can be introduced and the decentralisation model can even be further strengthened and improved.
+AfriForum urges the Provincial Legislature to carefully rethink the proposed amendments dealt with infra and rather to focus on ways and means through which less state control can be introduced and the decentralisation model can even be further strengthened and improved.
 By rather increasing community participation, with parents and educators in partnership with the state, the quality education of children would be strengthened, thereby promoting the best interest of children and their rights to access quality basic education to an even greater degree. - 1.15.
 Where school communities are less resourced and have less capacity (for example the no fee schools), the national state and provincial authorities should rather direct their involvement and support towards such public schools in accordance with the constitutional principles of cooperative governance in terms of section 41 of the Constitution, and concentrate their efforts on promoting and fulfilling the rights in the Bill of Rights as required by section 7(2) of the Constitution rights which in this context are in the best interest of children and the right to quality basic education. - 1.16.
 With all of this in mind, AfriForum takes the opportunity to propose other conceptual amendments to the SASA of which the detail can be worked out.
-These proposals are made in order to achieve the following constitutional objectives: - 1.16.1.
-The improvement of quality basic education through increased decentralisation, in order to unlock more potential amongst school communities, parents and educators in partnership with the state towards the improvement of quality basic education for learners;
+These proposals are made to achieve the following constitutional objectives: - 1.16.1.
+The improvement of quality basic education through increased decentralisation, in order to unlock more potential amongst school communities, parents and educators in partnership with the state towards the improvement of quality basic education for learners; - 1.16.2.
+To free up state resources in respect of certain public schools by making certain public schools more independent and enabling the state to better